Orbea Laufey 2021 — An Affordable and Versatile Basque Hardtail

-Hardtail mountain bikes are the most versatile style of mountain bike as you can use one for all sorts of environments – climbs and descends, gravel and paved roads.
+Hardtail mountain bikes are the most versatile style of mountain bikes as you can use one for all sorts of environments – climbs and descents, gravel, and paved roads.

 With only front suspension, these bikes can perform better in many different environments, instead of specializing in one as a full suspension MTB does (XC, Trail, All-mountain, Enduro).

 Additionally, they are less complex in terms of parts and mechanics, meaning they are easier to maintain and require repairs less frequently.